mauro-d/keep-or-skip/README.md

 one or more middlewares will be executed or skipped.
 This function takes as input two *optional* parameters, the `request` and the `response` objects.
-- `debug` {Boolean} An *optional* boolean parameter to enable a warning log which notify that the predicate parameter doesn't return a boolean value.
+- `debug` {Boolean} An *optional* boolean parameter to enable a warning log which notifies that the predicate parameter doesn't return a boolean value.
 In such a case the middleware/middlewares contained in the middlewares parameter will be skipped.
 - **returns** An array of middlewares.